 This brings the argument about finding the right investment vehicle or type of property single OFW would like to part their earnings with.

-Single OFWs still send money to families for daily expenses such as food and utilities, education of siblings or extended family members, medical expenses and savings or investments.
-But when it comes to acquiring properties, many of them are unwilling or unable to shell out big amount of money to buy a house in the Philippines they won’t enjoy unless they are still employed abroad.
+Single OFWs still send money to families for daily expenses such as food and utilities, education of siblings or extended family members, medical expenses, and savings or investments.
+But when it comes to acquiring properties, many of them are unwilling or unable to shell out a significant amount of money to buy a house in the Philippines they won’t enjoy unless they are still employed abroad.

 Then comes the idea of pre-selling properties frequently advertised as cheaper, better alternative avenue for single OFWs to carve their way into owning properties in the Philippines.
 Why so?
 Let’s find out the five reasons why pre-selling properties — be it condo unit or subdivision housing — and unmarried OFWs appear to be meant for each other.

 It seems out of line when OFWs purchase homes in the Philippines while they don’t get to live in them as they’re still working and living abroad.
-That’s an accurate assessment if the unmarried Filipino migrant worker is based indefinitely abroad, find a spouse and raise family there.
+That’s an accurate assessment if the unmarried Filipino migrant worker is based indefinitely overseas, find a spouse, and raise a family there.

-In many cases, pre-selling homes are built on places that’s less suitable for living: far from markets, lack of smooth pavements and less accessible by public transport.
+In many cases, pre-selling homes are built on places that are less suitable for living: far from markets, lack of smooth pavements, and less accessible by public transport.
 So it doesn’t make sense for owners to dive in and purchase finished homes outright only to find out it’s not convenient to settle there.

 As pre-selling properties are continuously built, the surrounding community starts to develop.
-More street lights installed, drainage system in place, more transport options as the population in the neighborhood increases, and so on.
-While you as an OFW may not notice such development in the community, you’ll soon find it out when you return, hopefully settling everything and formally claiming ownership of a residential property whose value increases as its location becomes more conducive to community living.
+More street lights installed, the drainage systems in place, more transport options as the population in the neighborhood increases, and so on.
+While you as an OFW may not notice such development in the community, you’ll soon find it out when you return.
+Hopefully, settling everything and formally claiming ownership of a residential property whose value increases as its location becomes more conducive to community living.

-On another side of practicality in item #2, OFWs who shell out minimal amount of cash as downpayment for a pre-selling property will have extra resources to refurbish it and turn into an income generating property if they decide renting it out is an option (it has to be attractive enough — close to schools, factories and downtown — to make that happen).
+On another side of practicality in item #2, OFWs who shell out the minimal amount of cash as a downpayment for a pre-selling property will have extra resources to refurbish it.
+Then turn it into an income-generating wealth if they decide renting it out is an option (it has to be attractive enough — close to schools, factories, and downtown — to make that happen).
 The payment can be used to pay the mortgage, saving the OFW from shelling out monthly payments and keeping his or her income savings intact.
-Such savings can then be used to renovate the house once he or she decides to go home for good, after the pre-selling property is already paid up.
+Such savings can then be used to renovate the house once he or she decides to go home for good after the pre-selling property is already paid up.

-Filipinos working abroad feel a sense of security that one day, when their days as OFWs are finally over, they have something to look forward to.
-Whether that’s a growing poultry business, seeing your children go to school or moving to your newly-paid residential unit you started paying 10 years ago.
+Filipinos working abroad feel a sense of security that one day when their days as OFWs are finally over, they have something to look forward to.
+Whether that’s a growing poultry business, seeing your children go to school, or moving to the newly-paid residential unit, you started paying ten years ago.
 There’s a sense of inspiration as you look at your desired goals.

-Such feeling of anticipation making a countdown to that day is similar when you commit to that pre-selling property and gradually investing your way to a homeowner.
+Such a feeling of anticipation, making a countdown to that day is similar when you commit to that pre-selling property, and gradually investing your way to a homeowner.
 That’s certainly more future-focused than aimlessly spending on any random item, only to find out you have nothing to show after years of working abroad.